Veeveesh/2023-minimum-Wage-by-countries/README.md

 - Sorted the column "Annual Minimum wages" by smallest to largest
 - Changed the Datatype of  "Annual Minimum wages" to Currency $

+_[Attached](https://drive.google.com/file/d/1p3ktQNfwmYJDSRMbg7W7A926vH-lgsr2/view?usp=share_link) is a copy of the cleaned and transformed Data_
 ## Data Analysis and Visuals
 - Created columns "Helper" and "label"
 - Inserted an empty row just beneath the column headers,